De Broglie–Bohm theory: Pilot wave

-While the ontology of classical mechanics is part of the ontology of de Broglie–Bohm theory, the dynamics are very different.
+The de Broglie–Bohm theory works on particle positions and trajectories like classical mechanics but the dynamics are different.
 In classical mechanics, the accelerations of the particles are imparted directly by forces, which exist in physical three-dimensional space.
-In de Broglie–Bohm theory, the velocities of the particles are given by the wavefunction, which exists in a 3N-dimensional configuration space, where N corresponds to the number of particles in the system; Bohm hypothesized that each particle has a "complex and subtle inner structure" that provides the capacity to react to the information provided by the wavefunction by the quantum potential.
+In de Broglie–Bohm theory, the quantum "field exerts a new kind of "quantum-mechanical" force".
+Bohm hypothesized that each particle has a "complex and subtle inner structure" that provides the capacity to react to the information provided by the wavefunction by the quantum potential.
 Also, unlike in classical mechanics, physical properties (e.g., mass, charge) are spread out over the wavefunction in de Broglie–Bohm theory, not localized at the position of the particle.

 The wavefunction itself, and not the particles, determines the dynamical evolution of the system: the particles do not act back onto the wave function.
 As Bohm and Hiley worded it, "the Schrödinger equation for the quantum field does not have sources, nor does it have any other way by which the field could be directly affected by the condition of the particles [...] the quantum theory can be understood completely in terms of the assumption that the quantum field has no sources or other forms of dependence on the particles".
 P. Holland considers this lack of reciprocal action of particles and wave function to be one "[a]mong the many nonclassical properties exhibited by this theory".
 Holland later called this a merely apparent lack of back reaction, due to the incompleteness of the description.